 (Open to youth entering 9th, 10th, 11th and 12th grade)

-Open to youth entering 9th, 10th, 11th, and 12th, as well as graduated high school seniors, Senior Camp offers a fitting conclusion to the Peterkin experience.
+Open to youth entering 9th-12th grades, as well as graduated high school seniors, Senior Camp offers a fitting conclusion to the Peterkin experience.
 The camp program emphasizes discussion and personal reflection, focusing on real-world issues, and encouraging campers to reflect on their faith and its implications in their lives.
 As young adults, Senior Campers are afforded a wider range of activities, with meditation, bible study and rewarding work projects complementing the usual camp electives.
 They are invited to take more responsibility for the camp, and are encouraged to plan worship and organize camp activities.
 There are multiple outlets for outdoor leisure time as well as creative arts such as writing and music.
 As they begin the next exciting stage of their lives, young adults at Senior Camp can find a relaxing, nurturing, and engaging place to renew and strengthen their faith in God and themselves.

 Open to families of all types, Family Camp offers a relaxing vacation in a caring Christian environment.
 Families are free to spend time together as they see fit and are invited to take advantage of the beautiful wooded surroundings and local area attractions.
 Bible discussions, worship services, and ‘inter-generational’ group activities promote spiritual growth for every family member; outdoor activities, arts and crafts, and story time promote relaxation and fun for all ages.
 Family Camp brings families closer to God and each other.